 On the stock camshaft if you are running any more than 14% over drive you will run out of both injectors and fuel pressure, eg 18% on the stock camshaft and stock injectors you will be out of both fuel pressure and injector.
 In terms of HP or KW this is going to be if you are making anything above 520rwhp/387rwkw (some dyno’s read differently so the more accurate measurement is anything above 14% over drive on the supercharger with the stock camshaft).

 So for those people out there who have a cam and boost upgrades if nothing has been done to the fuel system YOU WILL BE DROPPING FUEL PRESSURE.
-Adding larger injectors will simply create larger holes, which will actually drop fuel pressure even more and can create issues with going lean in your tune/engine along with not spraying the back of the valve properly with fuel, in addition since fuel line pressure is too low, injectors at the most reward position on the fuel rail can receive far less fuel than those nearest to the fuel entry point to the fuel rail.
+Adding larger injectors will simply create larger holes, which will actually drop fuel pressure even more and can create issues with going lean in your tune/engine along with not spraying the back of the valve properly with fuel.
+You must understand the way in which the fuel enters the fuel rail, all injectors will gobble up the fuel prior to the last injectors on both banks.
+When tuning we all tune off the average AFR so this lean cylinder isn’t known it is lean since the other cylinders on that bank are giving you the correct average AFR, when in fact 1 injector per bank (sometimes more) are just not getting enough fuel and running lean.
+In addition since fuel line pressure is too low, injectors at the most reward position on the fuel rail can receive far less fuel than those nearest to the fuel entry point to the fuel rail.
 It’s sad to be saying this as a very large number of people/mechanics especially in Australia do not seem to log fuel pressure, they seem to only log injector duty cycle.
-When they see duty cycle get too high they add bigger injectors (larger holes) and this simply put doesn’t fix the problem.
+When they see duty cycle get too high they add bigger injectors (larger holes) and this simply put doesn’t fix the problem, stealing more fuel from the ones that are at the rear of the rails.

 Almost nobody who modifies the LSA engine for more boost goes for the small 14% over drive on the stock camshaft this only increases boost from 8.7psi to about 10-11psi (on the stock cam).
 As said anything above this or with a camshaft you need to upgrade the fuel system.